systemd/systemd/docs/BOOT_LOADER_SPECIFICATION.md

 * `options` shall contain kernel parameters to pass to the Linux kernel to spawn.
-This key is optional and may appear more than once in which case all specified parameters are used in the order they are listed.
+This key is optional and may appear more than once in which case all specified parameters are joined in the order they are listed.

   Example: `options root=UUID=6d3376e4-fc93-4509-95ec-a21d68011da2 quiet`